 Yes, you can.

 Yes, you can, and it works beautifully.
-If you're bending regular white PVC, colored PVC, clear PVC and the grey PVC, you'll notice they all have a slightly different consistency to the touch when they are ready to bend.
+If you're bending regular white PVC, colored PVC, clear PVC, and the gray PVC, you'll notice they all have a slightly different consistency to the touch when they are ready to bend.
 The actual performance of the materials, however, is almost identical.
-Grey electrical conduit feels a little more like rubber when it is heated, and this has to do with some of the UV treatments that are in the material itself.
-This in no way effects the outcome of the bend process.
+Gray electrical conduit feels a little more like rubber when it is heated.
+This has to do with some of the UV treatments that are in the material itself.
+This in no way affects the outcome of the bend process.
 The quality of your output depends almost entirely on the quality of your form or jig.

 With PVC Bendit, you can bend almost any rigid thermoplastic pipe or tubing known to man.
-Here at the shop, we've bent PVC pipe, acrylic tubing, ABS pipe and sheets, polycarbonate sheets (single and dual-walled), corrugated polyethylene and even plastics that we're not quite sure what they are.
-In every case, the process worked wonderfully, though it should be noted that different materials have different bend times and softening temperatures.
+Here at the shop, we've bent PVC pipe, acrylic tubing, ABS pipe and sheets, polycarbonate sheets (single and dual-walled), corrugated polyethylene and even plastics that we're not quite sure what they were.
+In every case, the process worked wonderfully, though, it should be noted that different materials have different bend times and softening temperatures.
+See pvc.org.

 Yes, it will.
-We have only tested residential pressure (~40psi) here at the shop, but the results were great.
+We have only tested residential pressure (~40psi) here at the shop but the results were great.
 Be EXTREMELY CAREFUL with high pressure applications.
-Be sure to test any high pressure pipe applications in a very controlled environment.
+Be sure to test any high pressure pipe application in a very controlled environement.
 We do not recommend compressed air applications beyond 100 psi in any PVC pipe under any conditions.

 Yes and no. If you are pressing the limitations of the material, you may or may not succeed.
 The tool works perfectly, but you may be asking more than the material can offer.
 After a few test bends, a little practice, and with a well-developed forming system, you can precisely duplicate whatever you are trying to make as many times as you may need to make it.
 It's like riding a bike: don't try the double back flip on the first day, and don't expect your bike to do what an airplane does.